House (brand)

-House is a clothing brand and retailer chain, owned by the LPP.
+House is a clothing brand and retailer chain, owned by LPP.
 Its headquarters are located in Kraków, Poland.
-In 2024, company owed over 370 stores, including stores in Poland, and in other countries across Europe.
+In 2024, the company owned over 370 stores, including stores in Poland and other countries across Europe.
 Additionally, it operated online retail in 22 countries.
-It was established in 2001 by Artman company, and bought by LPP in 2009.
+It was established in 2001 by Artman, and bought by LPP in 2009.

 Stores

-In 2024, company owned 371 stores, including stores in Poland, and in other countries across Europe including Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Finland, Hungary, Kazakhstan, Latvia, Lithuania, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, and Ukraine.
+In 2024, company owned 371 stores, including stores in Poland, and in other countries across Europe including Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Finland, Hungary, Kazakhstan, Latvia, Lithuania, Poland, Romania, Russia, Serbia, North Macedonia, Slovakia, Slovenia, and Ukraine.

-Additionally, it operated online retail in 22 countries (Croatia, Czech Republic, Estonia, Germany, Hungary, Latvia, Lithuania, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, and Ukraine).
+Additionally, it operated online retail in 22 countries (Croatia, Czech Republic, Estonia, Germany, Hungary, Latvia, Lithuania, Poland, Romania, Russia, Serbia, North Macedonia, Slovakia, Slovenia, and Ukraine).